bluciam/super-heroines-pyladiesMTL/README.md

 # super-heroines-pyladiesMTL
-## Good girls rarely make history
+## Well behaved women rarely make history

+*Good girls rarely make history*

 *Good girls go to heaven.
 Bad girls go EVERYwhere.*
-*Well behaved women rarely make history.*

 This repository will be used to play as collaborators.